geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 If you can write a failing test case, you can put that on me and say, I expect graph before map, graph rewrite map to behave like X, it's actually behaving like Y. And then, yeah, I think that's a good way to go about it.
 But the obvious test cases I came up with, it works fine for.
 And it was hard for me to come up with without seeing the application.
-In fact, I went so far with that to realize that for UOP mutability, wait, I don't even need this.
+In fact, I went so far with that to realize that for UOp mutability, wait, I don't even need this.
 I can just do it with normal graph rewrite.
 So, yeah.
 Like always, always think about the application before you write generic infrastructure.